MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1907.md

 #### Documentation

 - Applicable: This issue applies to all supported releases.
 - Cause: The documentation links in the overview page of Virtual Network gateway link to Azure-specific documentation instead of Azure Stack.
-Please use the following links for the Azure Stack documentation:
+Use the following links for the Azure Stack documentation:

   - [Gateway SKUs](../user/azure-stack-vpn-gateway-about-vpn-gateways.md#gateway-skus)
   - [Highly Available Connections](../user/azure-stack-vpn-gateway-about-vpn-gateways.md#gateway-availability)